-iPRO Growth Fund is an investment fund combining a majority of Mauritian, African and global equities, and a minority of fixed income investments aimed at reducing performance volatility.
+iPRO Growth Fund is an investment fund combining a majority of Mauritian and foreign stocks, and a minority of fixed income investments aimed at reducing performance volatility.

 IPRO Growth Fund Ltd. (“IGF”) ended the year on a strong note, with its Net Asset Value climbing by 2.4% in December.
 The Fund’s return over the last twelve months consequently rose up to 14.9%.
 Both the local portfolio (46% of Fund) and foreign portfolio (54% of Fund) contributed positively to performance, recovering from the previous month’s slump as initial concerns around the Omicron variant receded and investors became more optimistic about the prospects of the global economic recovery getting back on track.

 In Mauritius, December also brought positive news for the local tourism industry as French authorities removed the country from its list of “scarlet” destinations.
 The SEMTRI resumed its march upwards, gaining 4.7% over the month.
 With regards to IGF’s local portfolio, we initiated a position in PAD (Promotion & Development Limited) in December and also added to our existing position in MCB Group, by subscribing to their scrip dividend programme.